 For students to receive core credit for previously taken online credits from an outside accredited educational institution, the District will determine which class in the Peoria Unified School District (PUSD) course offerings match the class taken.
 Once the matching class is identified, the student must demonstrate proficiency on the corresponding PUSD course assessment, according to the guidelines in the PUSD Course Description Guide.
-In the case where a student is emancipated or has reached eighteen (18) years or older, or the student's parent or guardian determine that it is not in the best interest of the student to take a course assessment, or should the student fail to pass a course assessment, the previous online credit shall be counted as elective credit(s) toward graduation.
+In the case where a student is emancipated or has reached eighteen (18) years or older, or the student to take a course assessment, or should the student fail to pass a course assessment, the previous online credit shall be counted as elective credit(s) toward graduation.